AUTH.md — agentauth/v1 (agentic server authentication manifest)

 GET {authServerBase}/.well-known/oauth-authorization-server. - On success: parse JSON; extract

 DiscoveredEndpoints.
-On any fetch error or missing required field: throwDiscoveryErrorand let the caller fall back to the static manifest config.
+On any fetch error or missing required field from both sources: throwDiscoveryErrorand let the caller fall back to the static manifest config.

 Clients MUST NOT fail permanently on discovery errors — static config MUST always work as a fallback.
 Discovery errors SHOULD be surfaced as debug output, not user-facing errors.